 - 26. First Term: Foundation Studies (14 Weeks):

 - a.
+Research Methodology

+- b.
 Global Scene in Perspective.

-- b.
+- c.
 National Economy.

-- c.
+- d.
 Elements of Strategy.

-- d.
+- e.
 Strategic Estimate and Planning.

-- e.
+- f.
 Strategic Thinking.

-- f.
+- g.
 Technology and Warfare.

-- g.
+- h.
 National Study Tour.

+- Analytical Tools

-- h.
+- j.
 Strategic Installations' Visit.

-- i.
+- k.
 Term Paper and Research Projects.

 - 27. Second Term: Defence Policy Development, Operational Art and Geo-Strategic Studies (14 Weeks):

 - a.
 Global Scene in Perspective.

 - b.
 Defence Policy Development.

 - c.
 Strategic Leadership.

 - d.
 Military Aid to Civil Authority/Military Assistance to Civil Power.

 - e.
 Peace Support Operations.

 - f.
 Military History and Conflict Studies.

 - g.
 Regional Study Tour.

 - 28. Third Term.
 Higher Management of Defence (16 Weeks):

 - a.
+Strategy Development and Review Exercise

+- b.
 Crisis Management at the Strategic Level.

-- b.
+- c.
 National Defence Planning Exercise.

-- c.
+- d.
 Policy Paper Presentation.

-- d.
+- e.
 Geo-Strategic World Study Tour

-- e.
+- f.
 Future Perspective Paper.

-- f.
+- g.
 Defence of Research Projects.

-- 29. Country Brief by International Participants.
+- 29. Country Presentation and International Day.
 As part of the course curriculum, international participants are expected to make presentations on their countries to other members of the course and the Faculty.
-The presentations are normally for 30mins, followed by 15 minutes interactive session.
-Participants are encouraged to invite their resident ambassadors/high commissioners in Nigeria to witness their country presentations and also use the occasion to further showcase their cultural and national symbols through various displays.
-International participants will be scheduled for their presentation at the commencement of the course.
-They will also be expected to take part in a food fair where they are to showcase cuisines from their respective countries.
+The presentations are scheduled for 15mins, followed by 10 minutes interactive session.
+Additionally, an international day is organized to showcase the cultural diversity of all the countries represented on the course, including Nigeria.
+In addition to the invitation of resident ambassadors/high commissioners in Nigeria to witness the international day, participants are encouraged to invite persons who would further showcase their culture through various displays.
+International participants will be scheduled for their country's presentation on their national day, except where this day falls on a